+Summary

-- Summary of address translation (and relocation) - ✓ Virtual memory: per process (exclusive), start at 0x0 (size: 16KB) - Physical memory: shared by processes, start at any address (different among processes) - ✓ Three main components: Compiler, OS and Hardware (Architecture) - A program is compiled as if it is loaded at address 0 (virtual memory). - The program is loaded any space in physical memory, while setting base and limit registers appropriately → relocatable - An address requested by CPU is translated into a physical address while running (and protected)
+- ✓ Virtual vs. Physical memory - 1) exclusive (per process) vs. shared by processes - 2) start at 0x0 vs. start at any address (different among processes) - 3) independent of DRAM size (usually larger than DRAM size) vs. limited to DRAM size - ✓ Three main components: Compiler, OS and Hardware (MMU) - A program is compiled as if it is loaded at address 0 (virtual memory). - The program is loaded by OS into any space in physical memory, while setting base and bound registers appropriately → relocatable - An address requested by CPU is translated into a physical address while running (and protected) using MMU